The Twin Dilemma: Development and filming

 The reason for producer John Nathan-Turner's decision to place The Twin Dilemma at the end of Doctor Who season 21 was out of a desire to introduce the new Doctor as fast as possible.
 The serial was developed under the working title A Stitch in Time.
 Nathan-Turner wanted the serial to be "simplistic", while script editor Eric Saward wanted it to be elaborate and complicated.

 The serial was directed by Peter Moffatt.
 Moffatt later stated that The Twin Dilemma was one of his worst serials and that he did a terrible job.
 Moffatt shot as much of the serial as possible in chronological order.'
 The first block of filming began on 24 January 1984, and ran for three days.
 The second block started on 7 February and ran for two days.
 The third and final block began on 14 February and ran for 3 days.
 The entirety of the first and third blocks were shot in studios 8 and 3 of the BBC Television Centre respectively.
 The scenes for Titan 3 were shot at Springwell Quarry in Hertfordshire and the scenes for Jaconda were shot at Gerrards Cross, Buckinghamshire.

+The Twin Dilemma retained Sid Sutton's starfield title sequence, which was first introduced for The Leisure Hive in 1980.
+The animated stars gathered into a constellation form, which morphed into a head shot of Colin Baker as the Doctor, replacing the earlier image of Peter Davison.
+The title sequence was superimposed with additional visual effects to realise Sutton's brief to make the titles "brash and colourful".
+The sequence also retained Sutton's neon tubing-style logo and Peter Howell's synthesizer arrangement of Ron Grainer's theme music.

 Writing

 The Twin Dilemma was written by Anthony Steven.
 Nathan-Turner had previously worked with Steven on the drama series All Creatures Great and Small.
 Steven struggled to meet deadlines for the serial leading to several delays.
 Shortly after completing the script Steven became sick and unable to perform rewrites, leading Saward to completely rewrite the second half of the serial.
-Saward cut several major story beats including a speech the Doctor would give to Azmeal and the Doctor promising to return to Jaconda.
+Saward cut several major story beats including a speech the Doctor would give to Azmael and the Doctor promising to return to Jaconda.

 Throughout the serial The Doctor is unusually violent, even attempting to strangle Peri.
 The intention was to create a Doctor that was initially unlikeable, but would grow to become beloved by the audience.
 This was intended to be in contrast with the more likable Fifth Doctor.
 During the 2003 documentary The Story of Doctor Who Baker revealed that the original plan was "over the many, many years I would be playing the part, the outer layers would gradually peel away, revealing the kind-hearted soul."